ranbel/dash-to-api/README.md

 2. Find the **Stable** channel row and copy the download URL for your OS.
 3. Paste the URL into a browser tab to start the download.
 4. Unzip the downloaded folder.
+5. Open `Google Chrome for Testing.app` from the unzipped folder.

 ### macOS: trust the app